lorenzoceccanti/K-GBT/README.md

 by the huge Knowledge Graph and studying the behaviour of the r/iPhone community looking at the most relevant graph metrics for this use-case.

-#### Repository containing the code for the Business and Project Managment Project

 ### Author: Lorenzo Ceccanti